Calming an excitable or fizzy horse with herbal remedies

 Be aware of any stress caused to the horse during competition, and if necessary continue to feed the herbs for a few days following the event.

-Bach Flower Remedies and essential oils can be particularly helpful to a horse stressed by going to horses shows and competing.
+Bach Flower Remedies and essential oils can be particularly helpful to a horse stressed by going to horse shows and competing.

 Bach flower remedies can also benefit a rider or horse owner with competition nerves!!

-An alternative to a herbal supplement is to give a supplement containing magnesium
+C, alternative to a herbal supplement for horses is to give a supplement containing magnesium